JetBrains/intellij-sdk-docs/topics/intro/key_topics.md

 ## Common Extension Points

-The IntelliJ Platform is extremely exceptionally, and most features and services can be extended.
+The IntelliJ Platform is extremely extensible, and most features and services can be extended.
 Some of the common extension points are:

 * [Actions](action_system.md) - menu and toolbar items